 Transferring files is also much easier.
 Say we need to move thousands of photos from an event from one location to another.
 We had another cloud solution in the past but frequently when we were transferring large batches of files, those operations would just fail or we'd have many file corruptions.
 Even when it worked, it was so slow.
 With Dropbox, you just initiate the transfer as a web operation and go about your day.
 The transfer happens quickly, smoothly, and seamlessly.

 Step 3: Creative production

 The creative team has the photos they want to use and someone wrote copy.
-A team of designers is working on creating pages to go in the magazine.
+A team of designers are working on creating pages to go in the magazine.
 They are remote and async, so a system that ensures only one person is working on a file at once is essential to prevent versioning issues or other lost work.
-Dropbox has a feature called ‘locked for editing’.
-It’s so simple.
-When using file check-in and check-out, all you have to do is right-click, say locked for editing and it’s locked.
+Dropbox has a feature called ‘locked for editing.’
+It's so simple.
+When using file check in and check out, all you have to do is right click, say locked for editing, and it's locked.
 What Dropbox does is so simple and elegant.
 Now say I need to know who has the file out.
-That’s easy too.
-Double-click on the file and it will tell you it’s locked for editing, report who has it locked and ask if you’d like to request they unlock it for you.
+That's easy, too.
+Double click on the file and it will tell you it's locked for editing, report who has it locked, and ask if you'd want to request they unlock it for you.
 How amazing, you know?
 If the person who locked it is unavailable for some reason, we can go in as an admin and unlock it as well.

 Step 4: Commenting and reviewing

-And voilà.
+And viola.
 The PDF is built and ready to ship out to thousands of people across the world.
 Another win for Mary Kay and Dropbox.

 Bonus step: Never lose anything